Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 ## {{site.TITLE_SSDLC_SECOP_CONTAINERSEC}}
 1. **Build Securely:** Containers MUST be executed only if they are built using trusted repositories, hardened base images, minimal dependencies, and updated OS packages.

-2. **Run Security Scans:** Containers MUST be periodically scanned for insecure third-party components and misconfigurations.
+2. **Run Security Scans:** For *risk class [HIGH]*, containers MUST be periodically scanned for insecure third-party components and misconfigurations.

 3. **Minimize Privileges:** Containers MUST be executed with the least privileges necessary to function.

 4. **Prohibit Remote Shells:** Containers MUST NOT include remote shells such as sshd or telnet.

-5. **Manage Lifecycle:** Containers MUST have a defined maximum lifetime, after which they need to be rebuild with updated OS packages.
+5. **Enforce Cintainee Lifecycle:** Containers MUST have a defined maximum lifetime, after which they need to be rebuild with updated OS packages.

-6. **Label Containers:**
+6. **Label Container:**
-   Containers MUST have labels that indicate the application or service they belong to and the responsible team.
+   Containers MUST have labels that indicate the application or service they belong to and its responsible team.

 ## {{site.TITLE_SSDLC_SECOP_SECBACKEND}}